-Nearly 250 Chinese snuff bottles from the Qing Dynasty (1644–1911) will be on view at the Walters this fall.
+Nearly 250 Chinese snuff bottles from the Qing Dynasty (1644–1911) are on view at the Walters this fall.

 Visitors can marvel at these small wonders, delicately crafted from stone, glass, porcelain, ivory, lacquer, enamel, and precious metals.
 Among the most breathtaking examples are “inside-painted” snuff bottles, with calligraphy or landscapes painted by inserting a tiny brush in the bottle’s interior.